List of Indycar races

-The following are lists of American open-wheel car races from 1905 up to and including the 2025 season.
+The following are lists of American open-wheel car races from 1905 up to and including the 2026 season.
 The lists include racing events sanctioned by the American Automobile Association (AAA), United States Auto Club (USAC), Championship Auto Racing Teams (CART), Champ Car World Series (CCWS), and Indy Racing League (IRL)/IndyCar.

 Current IndyCar Series races and locations

-Races sanctioned by IndyCar, includes races to be run during 2026 IndyCar season.
+Races sanctioned by IndyCar, includes races to be run during the 2026 IndyCar Series season.
+Totals under 'Races' and 'Seasons' columns accurate as of the beginning of the 2026 season.